Smoggie Queens

-Smoggie Queens is a British television sitcom set in Middlesbrough focusing on the chosen family and lives of a group of LGBTQ friends.
+Smoggie Queens is a British television sitcom created by Phil Dunning set in Middlesbrough focusing on the chosen family and lives of a group of LGBTQ friends.
 It premiered at Middlesbrough Town Hall and was first broadcast on BBC Three on 28 November 2024 and BBC iPlayer.
 Smoggie in the title is a demonym for people from Middlesbrough.

 There are a number of cameos including Michelle Visage and Steph McGovern.
 The series is produced by Hat Trick Productions, and has funding support by North East Screen Industries Partnership delivered by North East Screen.
 The worldwide distribution is by Hat Trick International.

-On 24 March 2025, the BBC announced that Smoggie Queens has been recommissioned for a second series.
+On 17 July 2026, the BBC announced that Smoggie Queens has been recommissioned for a third series.